 “Wings to Fly” Travel Awards

-Applicants must be able to pay for conference costs in advance and will be reimbursed for approved expenditures at the conference in October.
+Travel Award recipients will receive a discount code for 100% off their conference registration (see Conference Registration page for information on pricing based on career stage and RRF member status).
+Applicants must be able to pay for remaining conference costs in advance and will be reimbursed for approved expenditures at the conference in October.
 Most awards will not cover all expenses so applicants are encouraged to find additional funding sources to support attendance at the conference.
 All international applicants are responsible for acquiring a visa and/or any other travel documents necessary to enter the United States.

 Directions for submitting a travel award application: